 Now that you’re aware of the importance of KPI marketing, let us be your guide in choosing the right KPI metrics for your organization!

->

-> One of the most proven and efficient KPI marketing strategies is to track your company’s growth is to monitor your sales figures.
-This will include calculating how much revenue both the inbound as well as outbound marketing strategies are fetching you.
+One of the most proven and efficient KPI marketing strategies is to track your company’s growth is to monitor your sales figures.
+This will include calculating how much revenue both the inbound as well as outbound marketing strategies and marketing plans are fetching you.
 To derive the revenue from inbound marketing, you need to deduct the total revenue acquired from customers through inbound digital marketing from the total sales of the given year.
 While calculating CAC (customer acquisition cost) for outbound marketing, you need to consider the costs of advertising, marketing distribution, sales and distribution, and general overhead.

->

-> However, this is not enough.
+However, this is not enough.
 To track the KPI metric of sales accurately, you need to continually monitor which content is driving in a lot of traffic to your site.
 This will help you understand whether or not you’re reaching out to the right audience.

 The landing page can be a great KPI marketing tool for you provided you know the right way to utilize its potential.
 Since landing page is designed to stand out in your website foreground, it poses an excellent opportunity for you to guide your visitors towards your intended goal.
 Landing page conversion rates depend on how you approach your customers.
 For instance, if your marketing KPI strategy is designed as such that your customers have the option to request for more information or download a white paper, you can expect higher conversion rates for your landing page.
 On the contrary, if you ask your visitors to sign up for a free monthly trial that would require them to offer their credit card details, you can be sure that the conversion rates will be low.